robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/contextView/readme.md

 # ContextView

-The Context View Extension adds a configuration processor to the context that consumes a DisplayObjectContainer and maps it into the context.
+The Context View Extension adds a configuration processor to the context that consumes a ContextView object and maps the provided view as a DisplayObjectContainer into the context.
 Many extensions require a DisplayObjectContainer to be present in order to function correctly.

 ## Installation